usdoj/singletablefacets/README.md

 # This can be used to cut down on undesirable text wrapping.
 minimum column widths:
     myDatabaseColumn1: 75px

-# Do not consider keywords shorter than this number.
-minimum valid keyword length: 3

 # Next to facet items, show the totals in parenthesis.
 show counts next to facet items: true